ddcroft73/api-logger-v2/readme.md

 # The first 3 args are postional, after that they are all Kwargs.
 logger.delay(
-    Stream,     # "INFO", "ERROR", or any other stream Location,   # Username or "system"
+    stream,     # "INFO", "ERROR", or any other stream location,   # Username or "system"
-    Message,
+    message,
     **kwargs    # tinmestamp, heading, dict_to_string, m
 )
+# Since the log entries are turned over to Celery, Celery actually puts the task in a queue and executes
+# THen in the order they were received, so you don't actually call a method on the logger class. this is abstracted away
+# and done by Celery at the right time.
+Hence the call to "delay()"

 # If you call it with no positionals, and just an "m" kwarg:
 # This will result in a system INFO stream message